top of page

 P&CP writes a blog and practice exam on CGL Policies and how one word can completely change the question on the Property and Casualty Insurance Exam

-A Commercial General Liability (CGL) policy has Coverages A, B, C, and D. For this example question, we are going to focus on Coverage A and C.
+Commercial General Liability (CGL) policies have Coverages A, B, C, and D. For these example questions, we are going to only focus on Coverages A and C.

 Premises, Products, and Medical Payments Explained Simply